- Home

 What are the skills and qualities required to become a/an Air Hostess?

-Here we have discussed how to become an air hostess after 12th.
-Here, we have discussed various skills that aspiring candidates for a career as an air hostess must possess.
+Here, we have discussed various skills that aspiring candidates for a career as an air hostess must possess after completing 12th.

-Problem Solving: In career as air hostess, individuals are required to possess the ability to solve the problems of passengers in flight.
-She must know how to give medical aids to passengers on a flight during emergencies.
-In their career as an air hostess, she is required to take queries of passengers and resolve them.
+Problem Solving: As an air hostess, individuals are required to possess the ability to solve the problems of passengers in flight.
+She must know how to give medical aid to passengers on a flight during emergencies.

-Communication skills: Communication is a necessary aspect of the career as air hostess.
-An air hostess could not avoid communication to people in her job role.
-It is an everyday duty to efficiently communicate with passengers, guide them during their journey from aircraft and listen to their queries in order to resolve them.
+Communication skills: Communication is a necessary aspect of an air hostess.
+It is an everyday duty to efficiently communicate with passengers, guide them during their journey from aircraft, and listen to their queries to resolve them.

 Which certifications and internships can be helpful in becoming Air Hostess?